 The ARC Training Centre in Cognitive Computing for Medical Technologies aims to create a workforce that is expert in developing, applying and interrogating cognitive computing technologies in data-intensive medical contexts.
-This will facilitate the next generation of data-driven and machine learning-based medical technologies.

 The Centre will provide a world-class industry-driven research training environment for PhD students and postdoctoral researchers.
 These researchers will lead the medical technology industry into a new era of data-driven personalised and precision medical devices and applications.